starcraft66/nix-dotnet-aspire-dashboard/README.md

 #### Environment Variables:

-- `DOTNET_DASHBOARD_UNSECURED_ALLOW_ANONYMOUS`: Allows unsecured and anonymous access, set to `false` if hosting this on a serve.
+- `DOTNET_DASHBOARD_UNSECURED_ALLOW_ANONYMOUS`: Allows unsecured and anonymous access, set to `false` if hosting this on a server.
 It is set by default because this dashboard is mostly intended to be run locally.

 ## Usage